 Entry requirements

-• Students will need to have the physical stamina to handle various dog species and sizes.
+• To be selected for this course, students will need to have the physical stamina to handle various dog species and sizes.

 Enrolment